mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MAY SOMETIMES impose the
         RESULT:
-          the Fact it is false that <Rural's telephone listings> were an original work
+          the fact it was false that <Rural's telephone listings> were an original work
         GIVEN:
-          the Fact that <Rural's telephone listings> were names, towns, and telephone numbers of telephone subscribers
+          the fact that <Rural's telephone listings> were names, towns, and telephone numbers of telephone subscribers
         GIVEN the ENACTMENTS:
           "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)